-If you really really must insist on using Windozzzz, a 'recommended' viewer for netCDF is Panoply (see below).
-In fact, the can be run under linux and on the Mac (OS X) as well.
+If you really really must insist on using Windozzzz, the recommended viewer for netCDF is Panoply (see below).
+Panoply can be run under linux and on the Mac (OS X).

 There is also ncBrowse.
 Again, this will also run under LINUX and on the Mac (OS X).